SeanDaniels/structures-algorithms/docs/_topics/01-binary-search.md

 ## One Child

-When deleting a node that has one child, the parent's pointer needs to be updated to point to what child is currently pointing to.
+When deleting a node that has one child, the parent's pointer needs to be updated to point to what the child is currently pointing to.

 ```c++
 bool BST::oneChild(Node *node, Node *parent){